 What does Hz actually mean?

-Casual users often assume that “120Hz” has something do with performance because it seems similar to the way processor clock speeds are described.
-In fact, the term describes something a bit different; refresh rate.
+People often assume that “120Hz” has something do with performance because it seems similar to the way processor clock speeds are described.
+In fact, the term describes something a bit different.
+Refresh rate.

 If you can run a game at 100 frames per second, you may see a tangible benefit from playing it on a monitor that can refresh that many times per second.
-But if you’re watching a movie at a classic 24 frames per second, a higher refresh rate monitor won’t make any difference.
+But if you’re watching a movie at a classic 24 FPS (frames per second), a higher refresh rate monitor won’t make any difference.

 If your computer can play a game at a high enough frame rate to match a 120Hz or 240Hz monitor, you’ll see a noticeable change in the perceived sharpness of a moving image.
 Blurring occurs because of how the human brain processes the set of individual frames a monitor displays.
 The brain blurs together the series of frames to create a sensible moving picture, but some detail is lost along the way.

 A higher refresh rate helps to decrease the blur by giving our brains more information to act on, in turn reducing perceived blur.
 However, unlike computer hardware, our brains aren’t all made to the same specification.
 Some people notice the difference between a 60Hz and 120Hz display immediately, while others can’t see what everyone is all worked up about.
 The difference between 120Hz and 240Hz is even more subtle.